Shidacea/Shipectral/README.md

 to the path of the respective config file (default is `configs/launshi.json`).

-The final program is under the `build` (can be changed using the environment variable `SHIPECTRAL_BUILD_PATH`) path, in the `shipectral` directory.
+The final program is under the `build` (can be changed using the environment variable `SHIPECTRAL_BUILD_PATH`) path, in the respective directory.

-For now, the best way to run it is using the `rake test` command.
+You can run it using the `rake test` command or by directly executing it from the build directory (on Windows).